Delhi Minorities Commission blames BJP leaders for February riots in report | Headlines

 Delhi Minorities Commission blames BJP leaders for February riots in report

-A fact finding report on the north-east Delhi riots released on Thursday by the Delhi Minorities Commission (DMC) pointed fingers at BJP leaders for "inciting" people through speeches during the Assembly elections.
-The 130-page report, already submitted to Lt Governor Anil Baijal and Chief Minister Arvind Kejriwal, in it findings also alleged "inaction" on the part of Delhi Police.
+A fact finding report on the north-east Delhi riots released on Thursday by the Delhi Minorities Commission (DMC) pointed fingers at BJP leaders for allegedly "inciting" people through speeches during the Assembly elections.
+Rubbishing the report, Delhi BJP spokesperson Harish Khurana accused the minorities panel of levelling baseless allegations against the saffron party.
+The 130-page report, already submitted to Lt Governor Anil Baijal and Chief Minister Arvind Kejriwal, in its findings also alleged "inaction" on the part of Delhi Police.

 Delhi Police Additional PRO Anil Mittal said, "We have not received any report from the Delhi Minorities Commission so far".
 The police said they have a robust public grievance redressal system.
 They had also launched helpline numbers in this regard for those who want to lodge their complaints or to address their issues of concern.